 |Worker dispatch and job-placement agencies (high-risk countries in Asia, including China)||Every year||

 Regarding worker dispatch and job-placement agencies, it was recognized that inappropriate responses in such agencies were an issue in certain countries in Asia, including China, where risks relating to human rights and recruitment are thought to be high.
-For this reason, the CSR self-check is implemented for dispatch agencies used by manufacturing sites in high-risk countries in Asia, including China.
+For this reason, the CSR self-check is implemented for worker dispatch agencies used by manufacturing sites in high-risk countries in Asia, including China.
 With the aim of confirming management control relating to human rights and ethics, the self-check list consists of specified content related to the prevention of forced labor, illegal exploitation, and child labor; prevention of corruption and ethical violations; prevention of information leakage and risk avoidance; etc. In fiscal 2020 self-checks were conducted at all 78 targeted worker dispatch agencies (100%).
 Regarding agencies that failed to achieve a certain level of results in the survey, the manufacturing sites using those agencies are carrying out improvements.

 Supplier Partnership System